augustovictor/software-architecture-specialization/README.md

 - Maintenance issues

 ## Important questions
+### General questions
+- How do I design effectively and minimally?

+### Business related questions
+- Is the ROI real?
+- Are the components strategic?
+- Can they be used to make money?
+- How does this impact the overall deployment topology?
+- What else is being built?
+- Can the organization handle it?
+- Will the organization accept it?
+- Is it just reliable enough?
+Secure enough? usable enough?

+### Technical questions
 - Does the picture reflect what we want to build?
 - Is it going to work?
 - Have you identified and mitigated the highest priority risks?